 Managing symptoms of myeloma

 Myeloma and its different treatments may cause symptoms and side effects.
-Most of these issues are caused by the build-up of myeloma cells in the bone marrow and the presence of paraprotein in the blood or urine.
+Most of these issues are caused by the build-up of myeloma cells in the bone marrow, and paraprotein in the blood or urine.

 This section discusses how to manage these symptoms.
-Your health care team may refer to these as supportive treatments.
+Your health care team may call these supportive treatments.

 Learn more about: